Birds of Malaysia Field Guide

 Birds of Malaysia is the field guide that we will use on our birding tour itineraries in Malaysia/Borneo:

 These birding tours, full of top quality birds are best enjoyed if using this birds of Malaysia field guide.
 Using older regional field guides is likely to be confusing and due to the older taxonomy used in these publications.

-In keeping with other field guides in the Lynx series, the illustrations are of a high and consistent quality, in many cases taken from the parent publications of “Handbook of the Birds of the World”.
-However, given that there are numerous unique local subspecies, particularly in Borneo, it is good to see that new illustrations to include many of these, feature too.
+In keeping with other field guides in the Lynx series, the illustrations are of a good and consistent quality.
+In many cases these are taken from the parent publications of “Handbook of the Birds of the World”.
+However, given that there are numerous unique local subspecies, particularly in Borneo, it is good to see that new illustrations to include many of these feature too.
 In most cases the plates are reproduced brightly and uncluttered although there are a very few exceptions.
 Some of the plates for raptors are a little overcrowded and the illustrations for the tailorbirds are not the best representations we have seen.
 However, the vast majority of plates are excellent.

 The species accounts contain a lot of relevant information, squeezed into a compact space.
 Information on whether a bird is common or not is included alongside whether it is found in Peninsula or Bornean Malaysia.
 All known subspecies are listed in the appropriate species accounts, something that has been overlooked in many field guides until now.
 Call descriptions are only given where they are helpful, so that long reams of meaningless text is cut out, leaving more room for information that is useful to birders.
 A short section that highlights confusion species is also very useful indeed.